 If you haven’t saved for retirement up to this point, please dispense with any notions of a perfect outcome.
 At this point, setting perfection as a goal will be your worst enemy.
 If your life hasn’t been perfect, your retirement years won’t be either – but that’s perfectly okay.
 The idea isn’t, and never was, to create a perfect retirement life.
 But you can create a better retirement life, and that needs to be the goal.

-In addition to the fact of creating a cash cushion for emergencies, contingencies or income disruptions, savings can provide you with the ability to afford at least some of the luxuries in life that you may not be able to afford on a reduced income in the retirement years.
+In addition to the need for creating a cash cushion for emergencies, contingencies or income disruptions, savings can provide you with the ability to afford at least some of the luxuries in life that you may not be able to afford on a reduced income in the retirement years.
 In that way, savings can ease a sense of desperation.
 If breathing room is important in your working years, it will be even more important in the retirement years.

 But there’s another factor that’s even more important.